Ninth Grade Honors Curriculum

 Students may take one, two, three or four honors classes depending upon their interests and their qualifications.

-To be considered for placement in one or more honors courses, interested students must take NFA’s placement test to demonstrate the critical reading, writing, computing, and reasoning skills to be successful in honors courses in grade 9.
-The test is administered by NFA faculty at a student’s current school during the school day.
+Students are considered for placement in one or more honors courses based upon their performance on the High School Placement Test (HSPT) required of all entering freshmen.
+NFA uses these results, as well as a student’s prior record of achievement and teacher recommendations, to determine the level of a student’s critical reading, writing, computing, and reasoning skills to be successful in grade 9 honors courses.
+The HSPT is administered by NFA faculty at a student’s current school during the school day at no cost to the student.

 PLEASE NOTE: NFA course placement is fluid.
 Teachers and school counselors review student performance continuously and make adjustments so that all students have the opportunity to perform at high levels and maximize their potential.
 NFA offers opportunities for students to take honors courses in all grade levels.